jthmiller/shell-novice/_episodes/06-script.md

 One thing to note about the script is that it is usually better when it is portable and adaptable.
-IT could have written it as:
+IT could have written more specifically as:

 ~~~
 # Calculate stats for Site A and Site B data files.